mikejbp/tracker-cdn/README.md

         return res.sendStatus(204)
     });

+> [!IMPORTANT]
-The server needs an extra path to certify the validity of the tracker id you are trying to use.
+> The server needs an extra path to certify the validity of the tracker id you are trying to use.

 ## Data Received